Fontbane/pokeruby493/README.md

 ### Bugs

+This is a list of issues that I eventually will need to fix.
+Any help is naturally appreciated.

 * Arceus' sprite doesn't change when holding one of the 16 stone plates.

 * The Life Orb hurts the user even if they used a status move.

 * Judgment's effect and Roost's secondary effect aren't implemented yet.

+* No Guard doesn't work with OHKO moves.

 ### Other Features

 I intend to implement as many Gen. 4 features as I can to this base.
 Right now, the other features aside from the expanded amount of pokémon are:

-* Held items effect boosted from 10% to 20%-
+* Held items effect boosted from 10% to 20%.

 * You can now run indoors.